ankitshah009/WALNet-Weak_Label_Analysis/feature_extraction/vggish_audioset_feat/README.md

+Using the features from vggish_audioset_extraction pipeline.
+Credits to original authors.

+We have used their code and written wrapper scripts to make the overall feature extraction process simpler.

+Sample Running command to extract vggish features using our codebase built on top of original authors codebase.

+python vggish_feature_extraction_list_new.py --input_file_list <list of audio files> --audiopath <where is your audio - relative path is also fine> --outputpath <output folder> --list_root <root where you want list of extracted features to be placed>

 # Models for AudioSet: A Large Scale Dataset of Audio Events

 This repository provides models and supporting code associated with